 Amman International airport is where you will fly in therefore you have to be in Amman.
 It is worth seeing.
 The citadel and Roman theater and amazing ruins and I enjoyed seeing trendy Rainbow street.
-I stayed at the most famous, and oldest hotel, the Intercontinental.
+I stayed at one of the most famous luxury hotels, the Intercontinental.

 Check out my blog post on things to do in Amman and see the best tour options as well.